Ptahhotep: Life

-Ptahhotep was the city administrator and vizier (first minister) during the reign of Pharaoh Djedkare Isesi in the Fifth Dynasty.
-He is credited with authoring The Maxims of Ptahhotep, an early piece of Egyptian "wisdom literature" meant to instruct young men in appropriate behavior.
+Ptahhotep was the city administrator and vizier (first minister) during the reign of King Djedkare Isesi in the Fifth Dynasty.

 He had a son named Akhethetep, who was also a vizier.
 He and his descendants were buried at Saqqara.

 Ptahhotep's tomb is located in a mastaba in North Saqqara (Mastaba D62).
 His grandson Ptahhotep Tjefi, who lived during the reign of Unas, was buried in the mastaba of his father (Mastaba 64).
 Their tomb is famous for its outstanding depictions.
 Next to the vizier's titles he held many other important positions, such as overseer of the treasury, overseer of scribes of the king's document, overseer of the double granary and overseer of all royal works.

 Mastaba

 His mastaba is located at Saqqara.
 The entrance is on the South-east and decorated with two pillars.
 It follows a room with two further rooms on each side.
 The middle of the complex is occupied by a court with ten pillars.
 Going further north, several other rooms follow with one containing the false door of Ptahhotep and an offering table in front of it.
 Most walls of the mastaba are decorated with reliefs, but mostly only the lower parts of the scenes are preserved.
 They are mainly showing offerings bearers.
 The only family member preserved in the tomb decoration is the son Akhhotep.
 The name of the wife is not preserved.